aws-samples/aws-sdk-prom-metrics/README.md

 npm install
 ```

-Configure the AWS ClI with credentials for your AWS Account (you can skip this step in Cloud9).
+Configure the AWS CLI with credentials for your AWS Account (you can skip this step in Cloud9).
 Instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

 ## Deployment to an EKS Cluster Setup